stkent/stkent.github.io/_posts/2020-06-14-pushing-to-a-differently-named-branch.md

 [^1]: For example, as of June 2020, GitHub Pages [required that website source code be kept on the `master` branch](https://web.archive.org/web/20200615013912/https://help.github.com/en/github/working-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites){:new_tab}:
     > The default publishing source for user and organization sites is the master branch.
 If the repository for your user or organization site has a master branch, your site will publish automatically from that branch. **You cannot choose a different publishing source for user or organization sites.**

+    July 2020 update: GitHub is working on allowing GitHub Pages sites to be deployed from a custom branch name ([source](https://twitter.com/neovintage/status/1281216968784179201)).